rschristopher/rschristopher.github.io/src/references/nostr.md

  companies that never made it to that dumb acronym (Twitter, Microsoft, Slack, etc).

-Few questioned the wisdom of this centralizing corporatism, ignoring the heavy-handed influence of government and military "defense" agencies -- let alone the corrosive influence of political parties and the various dictators and human rights abusers.
+Few questioned the wisdom of this centralized corporate fascism, ignoring the heavy-handed influence of government and military "defense" agencies -- let alone the corrosive influence of political parties and the various dictators and human rights abusers
+ (often calling themselves *activists* and other absurdities).
-Not only are *true names* the expectation, they are increasingly required -- with movements amongst nation states to enforce this level of tracking.
+Not only are *true names* the expectation, they are increasingly required -- with pressure from nation states
+ (and unelected central planners) to encourage and even enforce this level of tracking.
-Everything one does and says, both online and off, what you type, where you're sitting, your buying habits, your political views, everything -- all private details are aggressively and repeatedly tracked in a comically inefficient
+Everything you do and say, both online and off, what you type, where you're sitting, your buying habits, your political views, everything -- all these formerly private details are aggressively and repeatedly tracked in a comically inefficient
  Rube Goldberg surveillance machine,